ablestack/nestjs-bff/README.md

 	<a href="DEVOPS.md">DevOps</a>
 </p>

+## Status
+This library is currently 'on ice' and is no longer being activley maintained at this time.
+However, it may still server as a useful as a reference to others on how to build a production ready app around the NestJS platform.
+Also, it is anticiapted that at some indeterminate point in the fututure, the library will be thawed, updated, and work will continue.

+If anyone is interested in taking a leading role in the maintenance and update of this library, please contact me to dicsuss.

 ## Overview

 NestJS-BFF is a full-stack TypeScript solution, and starter project.
 It is intended for developers who are looking to fast-track building a strongly typed, enterprise-grade, modern NodeJs application, with supporting tooling.